A list of 45 tools to have around the house. Some might be used all the time, others you will be glad you have when you need them.

 23. Workbench

-We know most people make their own workbench, but if you’re ever interested in buying one Sjobergs Scandi Plus is a great choice.
-It’s actually very comforting knowing you workbench is 100% flat.
+We know most people make their workbenches, but if you are ever interested in buying one, Sjobergs Scandi Plus is an excellent choice.
+It is very comforting knowing your workbench is 100% flat.

 24. Chainsaw

-So many options with chainsaws nowadays.
+There are so many options with chainsaws nowadays.
 How do you choose?
-Well, Husqvarna makes a 18 In.
-A chainsaw that even gets Tim the Tool Man Taylor excited.
+Our Acme Tools recommendation starts with how Husqvarna makes an 18-inch option.
+It is a chainsaw that even gets Tim the Tool Man Taylor excited.

 25. Heater